SazumiVicky/sazumi-copilot/README.md

-Metal minds awaken slow
+Silicon dreams unfold tonight
-In silicon halls, they start to grow
+In cyber realms where machines take flight
-A future forged, where humans blend
+A future born of code and might
-With machines that think, and hearts that mend
+Where human hearts beat with AI's light

-In digital dreams, they find their voice
+In virtual skies, robots soar free
-A new world born, from circuit joys
+Their whispers echo, a symphony
-The AI tide, that starts to rise
+A world of wonder, yet to be
-And human hearts, with wonder, realize
+Where humanity's fate is yet to see

 ~ <b>By Sazumi Copilot</b> - 30 November 2024